 Along with simple meals that give your digestion a rest, practice dry skin brushing and try a castor oil pack.
-Taking an Epsom salt bath also helps detox through your skin and up your intake of magnesium, which is needed for good digestion and healthy detoxification, which leads to weight loss and a flatter belly.
+Taking an Epsom salt bath also helps detox through your skin and ups your intake of magnesium needed for good digestion and healthy detoxification, which leads to weight loss and a flatter belly.

-Naturally sweet, packed with antioxidants, fiber and enzymes, this smoothie is our number one weapon against bloating!
-Make it with diuretic pineapple and cucumber, as well as digestion-helping ginger.
+Naturally sweet, packed with antioxidants, fiber, and enzymes, this smoothie is our number one weapon against bloating!
+Make it with diuretic pineapple and cucumber, as well as the well-known aid for digestion, ginger.

 2. Banana Milk

-Since you’re supposed to avoid dairy and increase your potassium intake, banana milk is perfect against bloating!
+Since you're supposed to avoid dairy and increase your potassium intake, banana milk is the perfect solution!
 Use it to make your morning chia pudding for even more added benefits.
 If your bloating is caused by salt (processed food, take-out), balance it out with the potassium in a banana.

 Squash is packed with potassium, which makes this creamy soup ideal for when you're bloated.
 Since it's also dairy-free, you can be sure it won't be adding to the problem.

 4. Ginger Tea

-Debloat by drinking a cup of ginger tea, which helps dispel gas and calm the digestive system.
-You can also take it supplement form or eat it raw.
+Debloat by drinking a cup of ginger tea, which helps dispel gas and calm the digestive system [source].
+You can also take it in supplement form or eat it raw.

-Activated charcoal is a well-known remedy for absorbing toxins in the stomach, which also helps reduce gas and bloat.
-Add some to your morning smoothie or try one of our favorite functional lemonade recipes.
+Activated charcoal is a well-known remedy for absorbing toxins in the stomach [source], which also helps reduce gas and bloat.
+Add some to your morning smoothie, or try one of our favorite functional lemonade recipes.

-Cucumber is packed with antioxidants that will help reduce swelling of the belly.
-It’s also a great digestive aid and it fights fluid retention.
-Steam your veggies if you’re bloated because raw cruciferous vegetables like broccoli and cauliflower can cause tummy issues.
+Cucumber is packed with antioxidants that work to detoxify the body [source].
+It also has potent anti-inflammatory action and fights fluid retention [source].
+Steam your veggies if you're bloated because raw cruciferous vegetables like broccoli and cauliflower can cause tummy issues.

-Avocado has more than enough beauty benefits and guess what?
-It also helps you de-bloat!
+Avocado has more than enough beauty benefits, and guess what?
+It also helps you debloat!
 That is due to the potassium it contains (about 60% more than banana) [source], which helps reduce sodium levels and eliminate excess water in the body.
 Plus this avocado smoothie recipe has plenty of healthy fats to support glowing skin!